 Spray your food with olive oil misters as the recipe indicates.
 Fatty foods tend to not need any oil spray but fish, carrots, broccoli or roasted pumpkin seeds need a spritz.

-Almost always, flip your food.
+Almost always, flip your food or shake the basket.
 Each individual recipe will indicate if you need to flip it.
 Flipping allows the crispy exterior on all sides.

 Cooking Times Vegetables